OS-RSPS/blog/_posts/07-10-23-knowledge-base-neox-supply-crates/07-10-23-knowledge-base-neox-supply-crates.md

     </div>
 </div>

 When searching a Neox Supply Crate, members will be prompted to make a selection within an interface of which supply they wish to receive; the options currently include Bars, Logs, Leather, Herbs, Meat, or Essence.
 Crates of a higher tier will provide increased increments of the selected supply.
 Once the member has clicked on which supply they wish to receive, the items will be automatically deposited in their inventory.
 Members will be required to have at least one free inventory space to select a supply option.
+Items found within the crates are tradable.

 <center><img src="/assets/img/knowledgebase/supplycrates/supplyinterface.png"></center><br>